-I. Initial Report of Sexual Assault (Live Safe Resources Sexual Assault Program and/or SafePath CAC)
+I. Initial Report of Sexual Assault (Live Safe Resources Sexual Assault Program)

 A sexual assault can be reported multiple ways; via a law enforcement agency, hospital or other medical facility, or an emergency crisis line operated by a sexual assault crisis center or other crisis agency.
 Each of these agencies should have an immediate concern for the safety and physical and emotional wellbeing of the victim.
 Victim service programs often play dual roles: